hmslydia/celery-example/README.md

 Celery example on Heroku

+To follow this, you must have a heroku account.
+You must also have the heroku CLI installed.

 You can run Celery locally (for testing purposes), but it's a little bit complicated because you have to run a number of processes in different windows of your terminal.
 If you want to see that (or try it) here's a pretty clear example: https://www.youtube.com/watch?v=THxCy-6EnQM